aliasmeum/RFVplotter-DrawingRobot/README.md

         gpio mode 26 pwm

-    Check status with
+    Check that mode is set to ALT0 for wPi26

         gpio readall

-    Mode should be ALT0

 - Download and build vplotter